-The Bronze National Navigation Award is a practical hands-on award.
-Aimed at people with no navigation experience, whether you are new to the outdoors or have been relying on others, guidebooks or easy well-defined routes.
-It is part of a suite of awards from the National Navigation Award Scheme.

-The starting point for many who are looking to develop their outdoor skills.
+The Bronze National Navigation Award is a practical, hands-on, award.
+Aimed at people with no navigation, or limited, experience.
+Maybe you are new to the outdoors or, have been relying on others, guidebooks or easy well-defined routes.
+It is a starting point for many who are looking to develop their outdoor skills.

-The NNAS Bronze award is accredited by the Scottish Credit & Qualifications Framework (SCQF) at Level 4, and 2 SCQF credit points are awarded on completion.
+The NNAS Bronze award is accredited by the Scottish Credit & Qualifications Framework (SCQF) at Level 4.
+With 2 SCQF credit points awarded completion, it is part of a suite of awards from the National Navigation Award Scheme.

 The Bronze National Navigation Award teaches navigation in the countryside, using paths tracks and other linear features.
 The syllabus includes basic map interpretation and compass work, with a look at access and equipment.
 We recommend that participants are a minimum of 14 years, and all under 18’s must be accompanied by a parent or guardian.

-Pleas contact us with any questions or queries.
+Please contact us with any questions or queries.